G Suite user account status

 One of the five following statuses may be listed:

 Existing, currently active users.
-See the "Gmail" reference under "Suspended" for an exception to the Active status.Note: Active users include users that exist in the domain that have either a Google Apps for Work license assigned to them; a license for a non-add-on product of Google Apps, such as Google Apps Message Security or Vault for Former Employees (unlike add-on products such as Google Vault or Google Storage), assigned to them; or no license assigned to them.
+See the "Gmail" reference under "Suspended" for an exception to the Active status.Note: Active users include users that exist in the domain that have either a G Suite license assigned to them; a license for a non-add-on product of G Suite, such as G Suite Message Security or Vault for Former Employees (unlike add-on products such as Google Vault or Google Storage), assigned to them; or no license assigned to them.

 - Newly created